harshithkalyanamm/ToDoList/README.md

 # ToDoListApp

-## A Simple App which keep's track of all your daily tasks created with Kotlin, SQLite.
+## A Simple App which keep's track of all your daily tasks created with Kotlin, SQLite & Room Storage.

 ## Install
 ### Download the apk file given in the respositary and install it in your Android device.